 For the Dressing

-- 2 tbsp lemon juice approx half a large lemon
+- 2 tablespoon lemon juice approx half a large lemon

 - Preheat your oven to 400 degrees F and line a large baking tray with parchment paper.

 - Rinse your jackfruit very well to remove the brine and shred all the pieces.
 Add them to your baking tray along with your drained and rinsed chickpeas and walnut pieces.
 Bake for 15 minutes and remove from the oven.

 - Meanwhile, add all the dressing ingredients, starting with ¾ cup of water to a high speed blender and process on high until smooth and creamy.
 Add the remaining two tablespoons of water if needed, to thin out your dressing.

 - Arrange your jackfruit, chickpeas, walnuts, celery, grapes, and green onion in a bowl.
 Pour the dressing on top and mix well.